History of NEWSPA

 Every year the board meets to plan new changes and to try new ideas at the NEWSPA conference.
 In 2003, Acting Executive Secretary Barb Benish had a new website designed and asked Beth Blanck, a 1995 UW Oshkosh journalism graduate, to design a new logo.
 In 2008, Benish, by then executive secretary, added another newsletter to highlight the winners and the winning entries of the annual newspaper and yearbook competitions.
 In 2012, the website was again redesigned, and in 2013, NEWSPA added an eNewsletter, as well as a Facebook and Twitter accounts.

-In 2017, the website was again revised, thanks to students Alfonzo Matthews, Emily Fredrick and Alyssa Grove, this time to allow for electronic payment for membership, contests and conference, as well as electronic submission for both the newspaper and yearbook contests.
+In 2017, the website was again revised, thanks to students Alfonzo Matthews, Emily Fredrick and Alyssa Grove, this time to allow for electronic submission for both the newspaper and yearbook contests.
 For the 2018 conference, NEWSPA added Instagram to its social media accounts and welcomed back 10 young NEWSPA alumni from Wisconsin, Tennessee, California and South Carolina who shared their stories and pathways of their careers, as well as advice on how to succeed in the ever-changing journalism market.